junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 ### Chap.
 7: You're Up, Dr. Phil

-> Cas's getting worse, the whole situation getting way worse, Heaven can't wait any longer, souls go wild in vail or fall from Heaven (chap 4-6 they had ran into some familiar family/friends, passing-by lines about people running into their dead relatives but not as evil/vengeful spirits)
+> Cas's getting worse, the whole situation getting way worse, Heaven can't wait any longer, souls go wild in Vail or fall from Heaven (chap 4-6 they had ran into some familiar family/friends, passing-by lines about people running into their dead relatives but not as evil/vengeful spirits)
 >
 > has to take Lucifer's advice to release Michael, get Rowena to help open Cage, get Michael out, Michael meets Lucifer, Winchester counseling time for Michael/Lucifer, help them make peace
 >